appgate/sdp-prom-monitoring/README.md

 2. Manually through the UI on agconkolla.${DOMAIN}
 3. By an API call/operator process

-Conkolla support [AWS KMS](https://github.com/appgate/conkolla#kms-external-encryptiondecryption-provider) and can be given a base64 encoded aWS ams blob with the additional parameters to decrytp/encrypt.
+Conkolla support [AWS KMS](https://github.com/appgate/conkolla#kms-external-encryptiondecryption-provider) and can be given a base64 encoded AWS KMS blob with the additional parameters to decrytp/encrypt.
 You must use `auto token renwel` such conkolla alway can fetch the data from the controller.
 Please read in the [conkolla doc](https://github.com/appgate/conkolla#prometheus-metrics) how to setup a conkolla user on the AppGate controller.

 In this example we are using a connections.yml file with a plain text password for simplicity.
 An example will follow on a separate page to set up with an EC2 instance, IAM role and KMS.
 Now, the configuration file `conkolla/connections.yml` can have an example setup:
 ```